minibolt-guide/minibolt/guide/bonus/bitcoin/testnet.md

   $ sudo ufw allow 60002/tcp comment 'allow Fulcrum Testnet SSL from anywhere'
   ```

-When you arrive at the [Data directory](../../bitcoin/electrum-server.md#data-directory) section on the "Download the custom Fulcrum banner based on MiniBolt...".
+When you arrive at the ["Data directory"](../../bitcoin/electrum-server.md#data-directory) section on the "Download the custom Fulcrum banner based on MiniBolt...".
 Download the Fulcrum Testnet banner instead of mainnet.

   ```sh
   $ wget https://raw.githubusercontent.com/twofaktor/minibolt/main/resources/fulcrum-banner-testnet.txt